riplrt/riplrt.github.io/mentoring.md

 ---
 layout: page
 title: Mentoring in RIPLRT
-subtitle: Our strategies to mentor our RIPLRT members
+subtitle: The strategies to mentor our RIPLRT members
 ---

 As stated by <a href="https://www.riplrt.com/members/#Ruslan%20Fomenko" target="_blank">Ruslan Fomenko</a> in a <a href="https://www.riplrt.com/2019-05-02-mentors-unsung-heroes/" target="_blank">mentoring blog</a>, *"A mentor is someone who allows you to see the hope inside yourself" (by Oprah Winfrey).* <a href="https://www.riplrt.com/members/#Shandra%20Bellinger" target="_blank">Shandra Bellinger</a> further elaborates that there are <a href="https://www.riplrt.com/2019-05-17-mentors/" target="_blank">different types of mentors</a> (and different circumstances merit different mentoring styles), and mentoring is also a two-way street.
 Not only mentees but also mentors need to understand this inter-engaging relationship for mentoring to be effective and successful.